splitwise/TokenAutoComplete/README.md

 ```java
 setSplitChar(' ');
 ```
         OR
 ```java
 char[] splitChar = {',', ';', ' '};
 setSplitChar(splitChar);
 ```
-* Change the number of characters required to start showing sugegstions
+* Change the number of characters required to start showing suggestions
 ```java
 setThreshold(1);
 ```